jasongraham/oldblog/about/index.markdown

 The original site design was heavily inspired by similar blogs setup up by [Tate Johnson], [Raoul Felix], and [Jack Moffitt] who generously expose their site's code to the world, to the benefit of lesser coders like me.

-The "on the web" icons are the work of [konodomedia].
+The social network icons are the work of [konodomedia].

 [blogroll]:/about/blogroll/